 The information contained in your petition, schedules and statement of financial affairs is submitted under penalty of perjury.
 Therefore, you must be certain that it is correct when you sign these documents.
 If, however, you later discover that something is inaccurate, the documents may be corrected by the filing, typically well before the case is closed, of an amendment with the Clerk’s Office where the petition was filed.

 Petition information: If only changing the debtor’s address, use local form LBF 101D.
-If changing any other information on the three page petition, mark the petition “Amended”, highlight what is being changed, completely fill out the petition, and add all required signatures (for example, debtor and any joint debtor).
+If changing any other information, mark the petition “Amended”, highlight what is being changed, completely fill out the petition, and add all required signatures (for example, debtor and any joint debtor).
 Copies of the amended document must be sent to the case trustee and the U.S. Trustee.
 If debtor information on page one of the petition was changed, copies must also be sent to all creditors.
 The reason for this is the incorrect information was sent to the creditors when the notice of the meeting of creditors was mailed so they need to be informed if any of that information was incorrect or incomplete.

 Schedules or Statement of Affairs: To change information contained in the schedules or Statement of Financial Affairs, the document must be labeled “Amended” and be accompanied by a signed declaration under penalty of perjury.